Sawn/docker-bukkit/README.md

 To run in the background (recommended), add the `-d` flag.

-To specify an UID/GID for the user executing spigot, set UID/GID environment variables (default: 1000).
+To specify an UID for the user executing spigot, set UID environment variable (default: 1000).

 ### Configuration